pospi/talk-solidity-blockchain-intro/solidity-notes.md

 http://vessenes.com/deconstructing-thedao-attack-a-brief-code-tour/

 - A purely functional language with a rich type system is needed.
-If we can't have that right now,
+If we can't have that right now (see *"The FunArg Problem"*), we need tools to write more bug-free code in the languages we have.
 - All calls that send to untrusted address should have a gas limit
 - Balances should be reduced before a send, not after one
 - Events should probably have a Log prepended to their name.